-PROCEDURE: A student is expected to apply to the high school principal prior to the beginning of classes in the semester which the student plans to graduate.
-Students must have a plan for early graduation which meets all of the requirements for graduation from Monticello High School except the physical education requirements for the semester(s) which the student graduates early.
+PROCEDURE: A student is expected to fill out the application and turn it into the high school principal by the deadline assigned.
+Students must have a plan which meets all of the requirements for graduation from Monticello High School.
 Students who graduate early may participate in the regular spring commencement exercises.